The Green Between

 Extending the Greenway

-Explore our recent research on community engagement initiatives set to influence the future aesthetics, ambiance, and activities of the next two blocks in Freeway Green.
+Explore our recent research on community engagement initiatives set to influence the future aesthetics, ambiance, and activities of the next two blocks of The Green Between.
 Discover the impact of your voice in action!

 Project Studies, Concepts, & Goals